-During World War II, Fort Lincoln was tapped for another purpose.
+During World War Two, Fort Lincoln was tapped for another purpose.
 In 1941 a portion was cordoned off with 10-foot-high cyclone fences topped with barbed wire and fortified by guard towers.
-The post became an enemy alien internment camp of the U.S. Justice Department.
-Detained and confined were men primarily of German and Japanese ancestry - some of whom were U.S. citizens.
-By 1946, upwards of 4,000 internees passed through what has become known as "Snow Country Prison," connecting this site to the national disgrace of unjust treatment of groups and individuals targeted by race and ethnicity.
+The fort became an internment camp operated by the U.S. Justice Department.
+Locked here were only men; most were citizens of Germany and Japan.
+However, some prisoners in 1945 were Japanese American U.S. Citizens, who had lawfully protested their confinement in other camps.
+Their incarceration tied Fort Lincoln to the unjust treatment of select groups targeted by race and ethnicity.
+In the Japanese American community, Fort Lincoln became known as "Snow Country Prison."